Oppenheimer & Co. Inc. Increases Position in Edison International (NYSE:EIX)

 Edison International Cuts Dividend

-The firm also recently disclosed a quarterly dividend, which will be paid on Tuesday, October 31st.
-Investors of record on Friday, September 29th will be issued a $0.7375 dividend.
+The company also recently declared a quarterly dividend, which will be paid on Tuesday, October 31st.
+Shareholders of record on Friday, September 29th will be paid a dividend of $0.7375 per share.
 This represents a $2.95 dividend on an annualized basis and a yield of 4.22%.
-Edison International’s dividend payout ratio is presently 118.95%.
+Edison International’s dividend payout ratio (DPR) is 118.95%.

+Several research firms recently issued reports on EIX.
+StockNews.com began coverage on Edison International in a report on Thursday, August 17th.
+They issued a “hold” rating on the stock.
+Citigroup lifted their price objective on Edison International from $79.00 to $86.00 in a report on Thursday, May 4th.
+Barclays began coverage on Edison International in a report on Wednesday.
+They set an “equal weight” rating and a $68.00 target price on the stock.
+Mizuho upgraded Edison International from a “neutral” rating to a “buy” rating and boosted their target price for the stock from $73.00 to $75.00 in a report on Tuesday.
+Finally, Morgan Stanley lowered their target price on Edison International from $56.00 to $51.00 and set an “underweight” rating on the stock in a report on Wednesday.
+One analyst has rated the stock with a sell rating, seven have assigned a hold rating and three have assigned a buy rating to the company’s stock.
+According to data from MarketBeat.com, the company presently has a consensus rating of “Hold” and a consensus price target of $73.00.

 Edison International Company Profile